iCliniq Logo

 Hello doctor,

-I have been using Adderall for about three years now.
-About one year ago, I started experiencing chest pains that would quickly go away after awhile.
-Then, there were a few occasions where I abused my medication and took too much.
-Since the last time that this happened (about six months ago), I have experienced squeezing chest pains that last longer and longer.
-I also cannot drink alcohol anymore because my chest hurts so bad afterward.
-Now, for the past three weeks, I have experienced a constant squeezing pain in my chest and it does not go away.
-I have had an echo, multiple EKG, stress test, and a CTA scan of my chest, but the pains are still getting worse.
+I have been using Dextroamphetamine and Amphetamine for about three years now.
+About a year ago, I started experiencing chest pains that would quickly go away after a while.
+There were also a few occasions when I abused my medication and took too much.
+Since the last time this happened (about six months ago), I have experienced squeezing chest pains that last longer and longer.
+I can no longer drink alcohol because my chest hurts significantly afterward.
+For the past three weeks, I have experienced a constant squeezing pain in my chest that does not go away.
+I have had an echocardiogram, multiple EKGs, a stress test, and a CTA scan of my chest, but the pain is still getting worse.
 What should I do?

 Hello,